Skip to content

-Is your dog constantly scratching, biting at their skin, or licking their paws?
-Occasional itching is normal, but if your pup just can’t seem to stop, it could be a sign of something more serious.
-Excessive itching and biting can lead to irritated skin, hair loss, and even infections if left untreated.
-In this post, we’ll walk through the most common reasons dogs itch—and what you can do to help them find relief.
+Is your dog itching nonstop or constantly scratching, biting at their skin, or licking their paws?
+Occasional dog itching is normal, but persistent dog scratching can signal an underlying issue that needs attention.
+When itching becomes excessive, it can lead to irritated skin, hair loss, hot spots, and painful infections.
+In this post, we’ll break down the most common causes of dog itching and scratching, and explain what you can do to help your dog get lasting relief.

 When Is Your Dog Scratching a Problem?